oliviergimenez/tidyverse-tips/index.md

 ### Axes format

-To improve the reading of your figure, it might be useful to represent the unit of an axis in percentage or display figures with commas.
+To improve the reading of your figure, it might be useful to represent the unit of an axis in percentage or display numbers with commas.
 The `scales` package is what you need.
 For example, pipe a `scale_y_continuous(labels = scales::percent)` to have your Y axis in percentages, or
-`scale_x_continuous(labels = scales::comma)` to add commas in the figures of your X axis.
+`scale_x_continuous(labels = scales::comma)` to add commas to the numbers of your X axis.

 ### Legend of a map

 To draw maps, Dave Robinson uses the `sf` package.
-I wrote an [introduction to GIS and mapping in `R` using the `sf` package](https://github.com/oliviergimenez/intro_spatialR#introduction-to-gis-and-mapping-in-r-using-the-sf-package){:target="_blank" rel="noopener"} in case you're interested in.
 Check out the [official site](https://r-spatial.github.io/sf/){:target="_blank" rel="noopener"}.
+In case you're interested in, I wrote an [introduction to GIS and mapping in `R` using the `sf` package](https://github.com/oliviergimenez/intro_spatialR#introduction-to-gis-and-mapping-in-r-using-the-sf-package){:target="_blank" rel="noopener"}.

 ![](sf.png)

 When I use maps, I always forget how to tune the legend.
-The `scale_fill_gradient2()` function is great in that it allows you defining colors for low and high ends of the gradient (e.g. `low = "brown", high = "darkgreen"`), and the midpoint of the diverging scale (e.g. `midpoint = .1`).
+The `scale_fill_gradient2()` function is great in that it allows defining colors for low and high ends of the gradient (e.g. `low = "brown", high = "darkgreen"`), and the midpoint of the diverging scale (e.g. `midpoint = .1`).

 # Stuff I need to learn

+David Robinson uses a bunch of tools that he has perfectly internalised so that he doesn't have to go back and forth between `RStudio` and the internet to find how to wrangle this or plot that.
+I am faaaaaaaaaaar from having his level of expertise.
+I have identified a few things I need to learn to improve myself.

 ## Regular expressions

-I find them boring but regular expressions for describing patterns in strings are very useful when you have to remove characters (`str_remove()`) or separate rows (`separate_rows()`).
+I find them boring but regular expressions for describing patterns in strings are very useful when you have to filter rows based on some patterns (`str_detect()`), remove characters (`str_remove()`) or separate rows (`separate_rows()`).
 Good resources are this [book chapter dedicated to strings](https://r4ds.had.co.nz/strings.html){:target="_blank" rel="noopener"} and the [vignette of the `stringr` package](https://stringr.tidyverse.org/articles/regular-expressions.html){:target="_blank" rel="noopener"}.

 ## Web scraping

 When you analyse data, sometimes you need some extra information that can be extracted from the internet.
 The `rvest` package helps you scrape information from web pages.
-The [official site](https://rvest.tidyverse.org/){:target="_blank" rel="noopener"} is a good starting point I think.
+The [official site](https://rvest.tidyverse.org/){:target="_blank" rel="noopener"} is a good starting point.

 ## Animation

 ![](gganimate_fireworks.PNG)

-It is relatively easy to animate a plot (whatever you have made: boxplots, scatter plots, maps, etc) you have made with `ggplot2` with the `gganimate` package.
+It is relatively easy to animate a plot (whatever you have made: boxplots, scatter plots, maps, etc) using the `gganimate` package.
 Check out the [official site](https://gganimate.com/){:target="_blank" rel="noopener"}.

 ## Networks